 This Week:

-Hello and welcome to Insurance Online News with Paige Estritori, for Thursday 30 October 2025.
+Hello and welcome to Insurance Online News, Im Paige Estritori, and its Thursday 18 December 2025.

-Thats it for this week.
-For free, fast personal and business insurance quotes, with access to independent brokers nationwide and help comparing cover, head to insuranceonline.com.au.
-Im Paige Estritori — thanks for listening, and stay safe out there.
+Thats the wrap.
+For fast, free personal and business insurance quotes and access to independent brokers nationwide, head to insuranceonline.com.au.
+Im Paige Estritori—thanks for listening.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.